Suffolk Photography Course 2

 The number of students on this photography course are limited to five participants to allow plenty of time for individual tuition, which makes this course suitable for all levels of ability.
 If you are a beginner the first thing we will do is get you away from automatic mode so you can begin to master your camera controls.
 If you have a greater level of knowledge we will look at gaining a higher level of technical skill.

-The meeting point for this digital photography course is normally Southwold.
-Here we will be taking pictures of the famous beach huts, pier and waves crashing against the coastal sea defences.
+During the morning we will be taking pictures of the famous beach huts, pier and waves crashing against the coastal sea defences.
 This is a good location for teaching the creative use of shutter speed, composition and creative use of focal length.

 After photographing Southwold it’s time to change the pace and take in the peace and quiet of Dunwich Forest and Common.
 Dunwich Forest in particular is a great place for observing how available light affects the subject you are photographing.